AlexStack/Laravel-CMS/README.md

 // Step 6: Now, you can access your cms backend via http://127.0.0.1:8080/cmsadmin/

-// Tips: You will need to register a new user and the first user will be the admin user of the cms
+// Note: You will need to register a new user and the first user will be the admin user of the cms

 // Tips: You can initialize the CMS with silent mode php artisan laravelcms --action=initialize --locale=en --table_prefix=cms_  --silent=yes